Hiking Essentials for Beginners: What to Pack (and What to Leave Behind)

 - Travel-size sunscreen

-The blister kit is the most important item on that list.
-Blisters form from friction.
-They start as a “hot spot,” which is a warm, slightly raw feeling on your foot.
-If you stop immediately and cover it with a blister patch, you can keep hiking comfortably.
-If you ignore it, you’ll be limping back to your car.
+The blister supplies are your most critical items.
+Blisters form from friction and moisture.
+They start as a “hot spot” (a warm, slightly tender area on your foot).
+If you stop immediately and cover that spot with blister tape, you can keep hiking in comfort.
+If you try to push through it, you will be limping back to your car.

 Essential Sun and Tick Protection

-- Sunscreen: Reapply on the trail, not just before you leave the house.
-UV exposure increases with elevation.
-For exact SPF and reapplication timing, we recommend following the skin protection guidelines from the American Academy of Dermatology (AAD).
+- Sunscreen: Apply this before you leave, but carry a travel-sized tube to reapply on the trail.
+UV exposure increases significantly with elevation, even on cloudy days.
+For exact SPF and reapplication timing, follow the skin protection guidelines from the American Academy of Dermatology (AAD).

-Field Note: Wool socks are worth the investment even in summer.
-They reduce friction against the heel and ball of the foot.
-A thin liner sock under a mid-weight hiking sock can make an even bigger difference on longer hikes.
+Field Note: Wool or synthetic-blend socks are worth the investment even in summer.
+They reduce friction against the heel and ball of the foot, which are the primary hot spots for blister formation.

 Additional Hiking Gear: Nice-to-Haves for a Better Experience

-- A small thermos: There’s something deeply satisfying about a warm coffee or tea at a viewpoint.
-It turns a quick rest stop into a memorable moment.
+- A Small Thermos: Sipping warm coffee, tea, or broth at a windy viewpoint turns a quick rest stop into a memorable highlight.

-- A small trash bag: Practicing proper trail etiquette means packing out everything you pack in (including food wrappers and fruit peels).
-Brushing up on the Seven Principles of Leave No Trace is a great step.
+- A Small Trash Bag: Trail etiquette means packing out everything you bring in, including food wrappers, apple cores, and banana peels (which can take years to decompose in cold climates).
 We highly recommend reading our full guide, Leave No Trace for Beginners, before your first outing.

 The Most Common Beginner Packing Mistakes to Avoid

 Trail Tips in Your Inbox: Want gear guides and beginner advice without the fluff or the overwhelm?
-Sign up for Get Trail Notes, and we will send our best trail tips and gear highlights straight to your inbox.
+Sign up for our newsletter, Get Trail Notes, to get our best practical trail tips and gear insights delivered straight to your inbox.

 You Already Have More Hiking Gear Than You Think

-The trailhead panic is real, but it rarely means you’ve forgotten something critical.
-More often, it means you packed more than you needed, and the weight is making you second-guess everything.
+The trailhead panic is real, but it rarely means you have forgotten something critical.
+More often, it means you have packed more than you need, and the sheer weight of your bag is making you second-guess the entire outing.

-Join the conversation: What’s the one thing you always bring on a hike, even when it’s probably not necessary?
-Drop it in the comments.
-I’d love to know what your trail luxury item is!
+Join the Conversation: What is the one luxury item you always carry on a hike, even if it is not strictly necessary?
+Drop it in the comments below, we would love to hear what keeps you comfortable on the trail!